 - The jumbo body may not suit some players

 A backpacker style guitar is a particular kind of choice, but if that's the route you're going, there's only one: a Martin.
 The backpacker is a slim bodied guitar designed to sling over your shoulder with little effort.

 While it won't stand up to traditional, full-bodied guitars, it gets the job done.
 Simple styling and an accessible fretboard allow you to play, but the body style will take some getting used to for positioning.

 - Easy to carry

 - Simple, true tones for travel conditions

-- An affordable option for a travel or second guitar
+- An affordable option for a quality travel guitar

 - The body style will take some getting used to